72 Hour DOT Inspection

 Written by Nick Webster

-A 72 hour DOT inspection refers to the CVSA International Roadcheck, also known as “DOT Week.”
-The Commercial Vehicle Safety Alliance's International Roadcheck is a huge annual event, happening over the course of 72 hours.
+A 72-hour DOT inspection refers to the CVSA International Roadcheck, also known as “DOT Week.”
+The Commercial Vehicle Safety Alliance's International Roadcheck is a huge annual event that takes place over 72 hours.
 During this time frame, an average of 15 inspections are conducted every minute across the US, Canada, and Mexico.
 Visit DOT inspections.

 How DOT Week Can Influence Truckload Capacity

 If an inspector flags any discrepancies, from tire treads to Hours of Service and licensing violations, the consequences can be severe for a carrier.
-Fines can amount to thousands of dollars per incident, their safety rating may suffer which could limit freight eligibility, and if placed out-of-service until the issue is resolved it can have a devastating impact on productivity and service.
+Fines can amount to thousands of dollars per incident, and their safety rating may suffer, which could limit freight eligibility.
+If placed out of service until the issue is resolved, it can have a devastating impact on productivity and service.
 Avoiding these penalties is crucial for carriers.
 Visit Level 1 DOT Inspection.

-It is likely that capacity will become more limited.
-While most carriers will continue to operate, some drivers may choose to take a few days off.
+Capacity will likely become more limited.
+While most carriers will continue operating, some drivers may take a few days off.
 There could be an increase in the number of loads returned due to routing guide compliance slipping.
-Shorter hauls are less likely to be affected compared with longer routes of around 500-600 miles.
+Shorter hauls are less likely to be affected than longer routes of around 500-600 miles.
 As demand remains steady and carrier supply goes down, spot market rates could rise significantly.
 Read here about Starting a Trucking Company Correctly.

 As carriers and shippers across the continent prepare for International Roadcheck, they know there is a decent chance their freight will be pulled over.
 During the three-day event, drivers are subjected to Level I inspections.
-These involve a rigorous 37-point look over that could cause delays.
-What is DOT SAP Program?
+These involve a rigorous 37-point lookover that could cause delays.
+What is the DOT SAP Program?

 What Can Shippers Do To Reduce DOT Week Disruptions?